 Natural (bio-identical) Progesterone Cream

-A natural, bio-identical progesterone cream or spray may be beneficial for you.
 We offer these products and more at Energetic Nutrition.
 As always, check with your doctor before you begin any hormone supplementation program.

-Benefits of Natural Progesterone Include:
+Benefits of Natural Progesterone Include

-- Promote healthy sex hormone balance
+- Promotion of a healthy sex hormone balance

-- Have a calming effect
+- Having a calming effect

-- Help enhance mood
+- Help to enhance mood

-- Helps normalize menstrual cycles
+- Help to normalize menstrual cycles

 - Increase sex drive